Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Collect Into DataFrames

 All fields has been collected into datafrmes where the number of columns for each dataframe is not constant.
-We iterate through all the dataframes dictionary items and create a new sheet.
+We iterate through all the dataframes dictionary items and create a sheet for each dataframe.
+Also, we split each column has more than one item to many column with removing all parentheses.

 ```
-dfd = {} # {1:df1,5:df2,113:df3<-add col}
+dfd = {}
-         # Key indicates to the number of rows for each Dataframe

 def print_attrs(name, obj):
     global dfd